writethedocs/www/docs/conf/na/2015/news/more-conference-details.md

 to work on, or feel free to suggest your project for sprints and get others involved.

-We encourage everyone to drop by on Sunday evening for our preregistration party.
+We encourage everyone to drop by on Sunday evening for our conference reception.
 Attendees will have a chance to get acquainted with each other over some drinks and snacks.
 We'll be helping groups to organize dinner plans so that you can continue your conversations over some food as well.

 [writing-day]: http://writethedocs.org/conf/na/2015/writing-day/
 [centrl-map]: https://goo.gl/maps/xljmU